 ‘That’s a city/state that’s pretty far from/close to here’), there was disaster and many people were hurt.
 The police and the government are doing their jobs so they can try to make sure that it doesn’t happen again."

-A parent can follow-up as needed based on the child’s reactions and questions.
+You can follow-up as needed based on your child’s reactions and questions.

-Talking to children with developmental delays or disabilities
+Talking with children with developmental delays or disabilities

-Talking to children with an Autism Spectrum Disorder (ASD)
+Talking with children with an Autism Spectrum Disorder (ASD)

 "Given who my child is, his personality, temperament and developmental abilities, what might work for him?"